shahv1057/blog/src/pages/AnimatedHowTo.md

 ## Create your Animation

-To create your animation, I suggest you use the FuncAnimation function from theMatlplotlib's animation package.
+To create your animation, I suggest you use the FuncAnimation function from Matlplotlib's animation package.
 You will need to set the following parameters:

 fig: figure object of your graph
 func: your update function